National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 The Data Access Committee reviews all DURs.
 After a new project DUR is approved, a workspace is created inside the enclave with access to the approved datasets (see [Workspaces, Permissions, and the Data Catalog](#workspaces-permissions-data-catalog) above), and the submitting lead is given access to this project workspace.
 An email is also sent to the submitting lead with links to useful learning resources.

 The full review and access process varies depending on the level of data requested and workload of the DAC, but most DURs are evaluated within 2 weeks.
 The status of your DUR will be shown in the My Projects dashboard (below).
-If a submitted DUR has not received any update for longer than two weeks, you should submit a request for followup to the [enclave-external](#tickets-enclave-external) ticket support system.
+If a submitted DUR has not received any update for longer than two weeks, you should submit a request for followup to the [Enclave-external](#tickets-enclave-external) ticket support system.

 ## Explore Projects (DURs): Browse and Join Projects {#sec-access-explore}

-Although all N3C research projects are listed in the [public dashboard](https://covid.cd2h.org/dashboard/exploration#projects), the Explore Projects dashboard within the enclave allows researchers to request to join projects that allow for it as collaborators.
+Although all N3C research projects are listed in the [public dashboard](https://covid.cd2h.org/dashboard/exploration#projects), the Explore Projects dashboard within the Enclave allows researchers to request to join projects that allow for it as collaborators.

 First, let's explore the dashboard.
 The initial list of projects shown are "Projects to join" - these have been configured by the project lead to allow any N3C researcher to request access to the project for collaboration.
 Below this list are two expandable sections, "Projects to Explore" listing projects that do not allow requests to join, and "Operational Projects (N3C Technical Development)" listing DURs used by the [data ingestion and harmonization](#ingestion) teams and others.